jeffbuenting/SCCM/README.md

   - **`[PSObject[]]`SoftwareUpdate** (_Mandatory_): Software update to remove from the Deployment Package.
   - **`[String]`DeploymentPackage**: Deployment Package name.
   - **`[Switch]`Force**:  Forces the removal of the software update from a Software Update Deployment Package.
 This does not remove membership from a Software Update Group.
+  - **`[Switch]`Refresh**: Including this switch will refresh the software update deployment package on the deployment point.
+For efficiency sake it may be better to do a refresh after all changes have been made.

 - **Get-SCCMSoftwareUpdateDeploymentPackageUpdateSourcePath**
   - Returns the Source path of an update in a Deployment Package.